ishakkutlu/AI-Driven-Forecasting-System/README.md

 # AI-Driven Banknote Forecasting System

 ## 🔍 Overview

 Forecasting banknote demand is a critical challenge for central banks, since banknotes in circulation depend on many external and macroeconomic factors.
-Accurate forecasts are essential for monetary stability and efficient cash management.

-This system addresses the problem by combining 48 forecasting models with artificial intelligence (neural networks) and classical time series approaches.
-Developed at the Central Bank of the Republic of Türkiye, it was a high-impact prototype trained and validated on real-world national and regional data.
-The system achieved up to 99% accuracy (SMAPE), delivering strategic insights for more precise and efficient banknote management planning.
+This AI-driven forecasting system addresses the problem by combining 48 models (neural networks + classical time series).
+Originally developed as a high-impact prototype at the Central Bank of the Republic of Türkiye, it was trained and validated on real-world national and regional data.
+It achieved forecast accuracies ranging from ~65% to ~99% (SMAPE), delivering strategic insights that supported monetary stability and efficient banknote management.

 ## ✨ Key Features

 - **Implementation scope (48 models)**
-  Implemented neural networks (LSTM, MLP/FNN, TLNN) and SARIMA across six denominations (₺5…₺200) at both national and regional levels.
-  This makes 48 models in total (4 model families × 6 denominations × 2 scales).
+  Machine learning (LSTM, MLP/FNN, TLNN) and time series (SARIMA) models; applied to six denominations (₺5…₺200) at national & regional scales (4 × 6 × 2 = 48).
-  All evaluated under a consistent, leakage-safe protocol (shared train/validation/test splits with past-only windows).
+  Evaluated under a consistent, leakage-safe protocol with train/validation/test splits using past-only windows.

 - **Training & modeling safeguards**
-  Neural networks: early stopping, loss monitoring, normalization, and systematic evaluation to improve generalization and prevent overfitting.
+  **Neural networks:** early stopping, loss monitoring to prevent overfitting, and normalization for stable training.
-  Time series models: stationarity and seasonality checks, systematic model selection, and residual diagnostics to ensure robustness and validity.
+  **Time series:** stationarity/seasonality checks, model selection, and residual diagnostics to ensure robustness and validity.

 - **Metrics & interpretability**
   **RMSE** to assess errors in real-world units (domain-level interpretability).
-  **SMAPE** as the main reporting metric, also expressed as Accuracy = 100 − SMAPE for clear comparison and communication.
+  **SMAPE** as the main reporting metric, also expressed as Accuracy (100 − SMAPE) for clear comparison and communication.

-- **Transparent data policy**
+- **Data policy**
-  National datasets are public, enabling full end-to-end reproducibility.
+  **National datasets** are public (full reproducibility).
-  Regional datasets are restricted: raw series cannot be shared, only aggregated metrics and result figures are reported.
+  **Regional datasets** restricted; only aggregated metrics and figures shared.

 ## 📊 Real-World Impact